markCwatson/cron-sos-api/README.md

 ## SOS Query App
 Makes queries to SOS - an inventory management system - through the SOS API.

-## Precursor
+## Environment variables
 You must have a `.env` file at the root of this project with the following contents.
-You need to get the SOS client ID and client secret.
+You need to get the SOS client ID and client secret from the [SOS developer portal](https://developer.sosinventory.com/home).
+One you have an SOS dev account, login and click the "Register your applications" button.
+Copy/paste the SOS client ID and secret into a `.env` file.
 The mongo username, password, and name can be anything.

 ```
 SOS_APP_CLIENT_ID=